SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 ### Connecting via ODBC

-If you want to use an ODBC client to run SQL queries against the data lake, you have to configure the platform-specific driver, following the associated [Dremio installation instructions](https://docs.dremio.com/drivers/dremio-odbc-driver.html).
+If you want to use an ODBC client to run SQL queries against the data lake, you must configure the platform-specific driver, following the associated [Dremio installation instructions](https://docs.dremio.com/drivers/dremio-odbc-driver.html).
 To obtain the ODBC connection string, click the **ODBC** icon in the **Quick links** section of the **Home** page.
 When setting up your ODBC client use as username and password the credentials from your Dremio account.

 ### Connecting via Dremio REST API